LearningHouseService/learninghouse/README.md

 ### General configuration

 In general send data of all sensors to **learningHouse Service** especially when training your models.
 The service will save all data fields even if they are not used in current model configuration as a `feature`.
-This will give you the possibility to choose different features later on to improve your model after some training (There will be some features later on to support you with this improvment).
+This will give you the possibility to choose different features later on to improve your model after some training (There will be some service later on to support you with this improvment).

 In general there are two different data types your sensor data can be divided in. `Numerical data` can be processed directly by your models. `Categorical data` has to be preproccesed by the service to be used as a `feature`. `Categorical data` can be identified by a simple rule: